pscott-au/CCP-Xero/README.md

 # Active Development Version 0.13

+* Using eval  to prevent croak dieing of Crypt::OpenSSL::RSA in Private Agent

+# Work in Progress

 * Support for PUT REST commands with examples such for example to create new accounts as per [Xero Docs](https://developer.xero.com/documentation/api/accounts#PUT)
 * Support for PDF handling
 * More robust coverage of common usage in examples
 * Reworking Date handling starting with Invoice class
 * Refine overall design and address whether object instances are bound to Xero DB or whether can be created from data stand-alone
-* Improve and expand exampels with actual useful snippets
+* Improve and expand examples with actual useful snippets
 * Improve documentation and include instructions for direct API access without needing the Xero Object classes.